LightJason/lightjason.github.io/content/tutorials/tutorial-efficient-beliefbase.md

 * __Storage__ is a persistent thread-safe structure for the literals and views
 * __Views__ are structured elements to build the hierarchical naming structure of the literal
-* __Beliefbase__ is a middelware between views and storage to create goal-trigger
+* __Beliefbase__ is a middleware between views and storage to create goal-trigger

 ### Persistence

-In general beliefs can be stored in a persistence way.
+In general, beliefs can be stored in a persistent way.
 So an literal object will be set into the storage and the views creates the tree structure.

 ![Beliefbase](/images/beliefbase.svg#centering)

-For this example there are two agents and both agents referenced to the equal storage, but uses different views.
+In this example, there are two agents and both agents are referenced to the equal storage, but use different views.

-* Agent 1 get access to the literal bei the structure <pre data-language="AgentSpeak(L++)"><code class="language-agentspeak">
+* Agent 1 gets access to the literal by the structure <pre data-language="AgentSpeak(L++)"><code class="language-agentspeak">
 foo/value(5)
 </code></pre>

-* Agent 2 get access to the literal bei the structure <pre data-language="AgentSpeak(L++)"><code class="language-agentspeak">
+* Agent 2 gets access to the literal by the structure <pre data-language="AgentSpeak(L++)"><code class="language-agentspeak">
 foo2/value(5)
 </code></pre>

-This structure allows the agent to store knowledge in persistence way with generating the goals, but this type of beliefs needs memory and take performance on modification.
+This structure allows the agent to store knowledge in a persistent way with generating the goals.
+But this type of beliefs consumes more memory and reduce performance during modification.
 On each cycle the storage can generate or delete beliefs which triggers the goals.

 ### On-Demand